miyako/4d-tips-print-black/README.md

 FORM LOAD($form)
 ```

-will print the print version.
+will use the alternative CSS for print.